camunda/feel-scala/docs/docs/reference/builtin-functions/feel-built-in-functions-temporal.md

 ## month of year()

 Returns the month of the week according to the Gregorian calendar.
-Note that it returns always the english name of the month.
+Note that it always returns the English name of the month.

-* parameters:
+- parameters:
-  * `date`: date/date-time
+  - `date`: date/date-time
-* result: string
+- result: string

 ```js
 month of year(date("2019-09-17"))